 Tracing and network diagrams rely on network attribute information stored in a network topology.
 If changes are made to an attribute on a feature that is associated with a network attribute, a dirty area is generated to mark the feature for validation.
 Validating the network topology helps ensure information in the network topology is consistent for analytic events.

 Network attributes are used to control traversability of features and act as weights to model the cost of tracing paths in the network.
-For example, in a water network, a certain amount of pressure is lost when traveling the length of a transmission main due to surface friction in the pipes.
+For example, in a water network, a certain amount of pressure is lost when traveling the length of a pipe due to surface friction in the pipes.